 Our master’s degree students have two program options:

-In recent years almost all MA candidates have chosen option 1 (5 courses plus the 2000 paper).
-The thesis MA generally takes longer to complete.
+In recent years, almost all MA candidates have chosen option 1 (five courses plus the 2000 paper).
+Option 2 generally takes longer to complete.

-All MA students are expected to take HIS 1997H or HIS 1201H, depending on their field and on course offerings.
+All MA students are expected to take HIS 1997H (The Practice of History) or HIS 1201H (The Materials of Medieval History), depending on their field and on course offerings.
+More information can be found on the School of Graduate Studies website.

 Whether done by course/paper or thesis, the MA program entails three elements: